RaglandCodes/LW-frontend/README.md

 # LitteWord

-This is the front end part for the LittleWord news app
+This is the front end part for the LittleWord news app.
+See it live [here](https://littleword.netlify.com/)

 ## What's new
 - 🌓 Dark Theme